Track your order here

 White wine is made from white and black grapes through a process called vinification in white.

 The grape bunches are harvested and carefully transported to the cellar, because a break in the peel can lead to the loss of primary aromas and trigger undesirable pre-fermentation processes.
-In addition, to obtain a high-quality product, it is essential that the grapes are pressed as soon as possible.
+In addition, to obtain a good white wine, it is essential that the grapes are pressed as soon as possible.

 The first step is destemming, i.e. separating the grapes from the stalks, which are astringent, woody substances that can give the wine undesirable, herbaceous flavours.
 Nowadays a crusher-stemmer machine is used, which allows the soft compression of the grapes and, at the same time, the separation of the waste products: seeds or pips, stalks and peels.
 The grape juice obtained is called the must flower or first press, rich in aromas and polyphenols, and is collected in special steel containers.
 In some cases, the grape may come into contact with the peels, giving more substance and aroma to the final product.
 This process is called maceration and takes place at temperatures between 8-10°C, which can decrease to 0-2°C in cryo-maceration, i.e. cold maceration.